xvitaly/mhed/docs/source/using-application.rst

 This setting will affect all actions and will persist between program runs.

-.. index:: clipboard, cut to clipboard
+.. index:: cut to clipboard
 .. _usage-clipboard-cut:

 Cut to clipboard